g8a9/wowchemy-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am a Postdoctoral Researcher in the [SARDINE](https://sardine-lab.github.io/) group at [Instituto de Telecomunicações](https://www.it.pt/), Lisbon, headed by scientific director André Martins (https://andre-martins.github.io/).
+I am a Postdoctoral Researcher in the [SARDINE](https://sardine-lab.github.io/) group at [Instituto de Telecomunicações](https://www.it.pt/), Lisbon, headed by scientific director [André Martins](https://andre-martins.github.io/).
 My research interests lay at the intersection of interpretability, fairness, and safety.
 I was previously a member of the [MilaNLP](https://milanlproc.github.io/) group.

 <!-- of the Department of Computing Sciences at Bocconi University, Milan, headed by scientific director [Dirk Hovy](https://dmi.unibocconi.eu/people/dirk-hovy).  -->